vera-lovelace/CCJ/README.md

 1. **MVPF Calculator** - Economic framework for evaluating detention policy costs and benefits across multiple scenarios
 2. **Interactive Dashboard** - Plotly Dash application with real-time parameter adjustment and visualization
 3. **Scenario Analysis** - Compare baseline, reform, and expansion scenarios with configurable parameters
+4. **Benchmark Comparisons** - Compare results with other MVPF-based policies and interventions

-Data and code to support the Cook County Jail project for the "Building Data Products for Public Impact" course (INFO 290, Fall 2025, UC Berkeley).
+Data tool for Cook County Jail was developed as part of the 'Building Data Products for Public Impact' clinic led by Diag Davenport at the University of California, Berkeley.
+It is intended to support evidence-based policymaking and research on criminal justice reform.
+We gratefully acknowledge the contributions of researchers, data scientists, and policy experts who made this work possible.

 ## 🔬 Methodology